prdatur/phpminer/README.md

     Description
 ===========
 PHPMiner is a nice looking web interface for cgminer in conjunction with a graphiccard.
-If you running your mining machine under linux, this is probably the system you want.
+If you running your mining machine under Linux or Windows, this is probably the system you want.

 How does it work?
 ===========